 When you think of energy efficiency, you might picture a top-of-the-line dishwasher or refrigerator.
 But appliances are far from the whole story when it comes to going green.
-In fact, energy-saving solutions begin on the outside of your home.
+In fact, energy-saving solutions begin on the outside of your home — with a green facade.

 It’s the building envelope – your home’s exterior “packaging” – that protects the overall structure from the elements and determines the indoor climate.
 Every aspect of the building envelope holds an opportunity for savings, and new materials, technologies and efficiency standards make it easy and affordable to green up your home’s exterior.
 Even better, most of these green upgrades qualify for valuable tax credits, local rebates and other offers that keep green in your wallet.

 If you’re interested in giving your home an eco-friendly makeover from the outside in, three great places to start would be your roof, siding and front door.
-Each one of them has an important role to play in a green home.
+Each one of them has an important role to play in a green facade — and a green home.

 A cooler roof

 Green roofing contributes greatly to your home’s climate control.
 Complete, effective roofing solutions involve flashing and underlayments that preserve roofing integrity and prevent leaks, and roofing that protects against the elements and preserves indoor comfort.
 Clay tile and locally mined or reclaimed slate are durable, traditional green options, while the reflective properties of metal roofing can reduce the heat transmitted to the inside of your home and trim energy use by up to 40 percent.
 Rubber roof tile made from recycled tires has also entered the green roofing realm, providing easy installation, strength with lighter weight, and a profile resembling that of slate.
 Want to add another shade of green to your roof?
 Consider solar shingles.
 Whether integrated with other shingle materials or covering an entire roof, they contribute to both energy generation and savings for a home.